NanoClem/Py-Redis-pubsub/README.md

 4. If you want to use your own version of Redis, you can install it [here](https://redis.io/download).

 ### Setup and Run
-You have two different ways of using a client interface :
+You have two different ways to use the redis client :
 1. Redis runs on default configurations with docker, just open a terminal and run `docker-compose run rcli` to get the redis client.
 2. Open a web browser and search `localhost:your_port` (8081 by default) to get the php interface.